Atlassian Logo

 Font and Colors

-The logo features a blue color typical for computer companies.
+The logo features a blue color typical of computer companies.
 In this niche, it is associated with logic, technology, and programming, complementing the image of a developer.
 The light shade touches on themes of the sky, dreams, and aspirations toward the sun, supporting the story of the Greek giant.
 The company believes that the internet contributes to the development of civilization and dreams of participating in Earth’s future.

 Unusual elements are added to the letters, giving the font a unique touch: arc-shaped crossbars on the A and slanted glyphs on the L.